ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 .. contents:: :local:
     :depth: 2

-Pine code is always calculated based on some OHLCV symbol data.
-This is data of chart main symbol to which a Pine study is applied.
+On historical bars, Pine code calculates using OHLCV (open, high, low, close, volume) symbol data, i.e., the data of the chart's main symbol to which a Pine script is applied.
-Any symbol data set has a limited number of bars.
-If a user scrolls the chart to the left (oldest bars) then all the bars are not loaded immediately.
-Loading process stops when either there are no more bars for that particular symbol or the chart loads about 10000 bars [#all_available_bars]_.
+All symbol/resolution pairs have a dataset comprising a limited number of bars.
+When you scroll a chart to the left to see earlier bars, the corresponding portion of the dataset is loaded on the chart.
+The loading process stops when either there are no more bars for that particular symbol or the chart loads approximately 10000 bars [#all_available_bars]_.
-A user may scroll the chart to the left until the very begininng (bar with index 0).
+A user may scroll the chart to the left until the very begininng.
+The first bar's index is 0.
 (see `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__).

 Bars that are closed are *historical bars*.
 If there is a trading session running and there have been trades recently (during bar's timeframe) then there is also a *current bar* on the chart that is being updated in realtime.
 After a while, *current bar* closes becoming a historical bar and new current bar opens.
 All bars that are created outside of session hours are considered as historicial (since there are no trades).